yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-lite-sdks/lite-checkout-sdk.md

 ## `continuePayment` return value or null

-For payment methods that require merchant-side action (e.g., when the payment provider requires a redirect URL in a webview), the `await yuno.continuePayment()` method will return either an object with the following structure or null:
+For payment methods that require merchant-side action, the `await yuno.continuePayment()` method will return either an object with redirect information or null.
+When it returns null, no additional merchant-side action is needed.

 ```typescript
 {